Constant Contact vs Mailchimp: The Honest Comparison (2026)

 Winner: Constant Contact for speed and simplicity; Mailchimp for brand consistency and advanced customization.

-This is where I see the biggest gap between these platforms when comparing Constant Contact vs Mailchimp, particularly in their automated emails functionality and automation workflows.
+This is where I see the biggest gap between these platforms when comparing Constant Contact vs Mailchimp, particularly in their automated emails functionality and automated workflows.

 Constant Contact’s case for automation feels basic but functional.
 I can easily set up welcome emails, abandoned cart flows, and date-based triggers with Constant Contact.
 The visual workflows are easy to understand, which I appreciate when training team members.

-But here’s the catch—branching workflows with Constant Contact are locked behind higher-tier plans, and there’s no predictive or behavioral targeting depth that I’ve come to expect from modern marketing tools.
+But here’s the catch—branching workflows with Constant Contact are locked behind higher-tier plans, say the Standard plan, and there’s no predictive or behavioral targeting depth that I’ve come to expect from modern marketing tools.

 Mailchimp’s Customer Journeys builder is in a league of its own.
 I’ve built complex branching automation workflows with behavioral triggers that actually respond to how subscribers interact with content.